sentinel-hub/eo-learn/CONTRIBUTING.md

 - checking and formatting any Jupyter notebooks with `nbqa`
 - various other helpful things (correcting line-endings etc.)

 The code is also checked using `pylint` and `mypy`.
-Because of the project structure invoking these two checkers is a bit trickier:
+Because of the project structure invoking these two checkers is a bit trickier and has to be performed on each module separately.
+If your contribution is in core, you could do the following:
 ```bash
 # to check the 'core' subpackage
 mypy core/eolearn/core